Automatic Construction of Clinical Scoring Systems with LLM Agents: Experimental details

 \paragraph{Statistical analysis.} We evaluate predictive performance using AUROC.
 For \texttt{AgentScore}, predicted probabilities are computed as

 where \emph{count} denotes the number of satisfied rules.
 Statistical significance is assessed using paired tests across cross-validation folds, including both a paired t-test and a Wilcoxon signed-rank test.
-One-sided alternatives are used with hypothesis $H_1$: \texttt{AgentScore} $>$ baseline.
+Two-sided alternatives are used with hypothesis $H_1$: \texttt{AgentScore} $>$ baseline.
 In some folds, heavily regularized or discretized baselines fail to produce a non-degenerate predictor (e.g., all coefficients collapse to zero).
 In these cases, AUROC is conservatively set to 0.5 to enable paired comparisons without discarding folds.

 \paragraph{Feature binarization.} Score-learning methods (RiskSLIM, FasterRisk, and PLR variants) require binary indicator features to learn integer-valued scoring systems \cite{liu2022fasterrisk}.
 For each continuous variable $x_{\cdot,j}$, we construct a set of binary threshold indicators $\tilde{x}_{\cdot,j,\theta} = \mathbb{I}[x_{\cdot,j} \leq \theta]$.
 When the number of unique values in column $j$ is small, we use all unique values as thresholds (excluding the maximum to avoid constant predictors).
 When the number of unique values exceeds a configurable cap (default: 1000), we instead use quantile-based thresholds at probabilities $\{1/q, 2/q, \ldots, (q-1)/q\}$ for $q = 1000$ to maintain computational tractability.
 Constant dummy columns (all zeros or all ones on the training set) are dropped.
 This \emph{threshold-dummy transform} is fitted on training data and applied identically to test data to prevent leakage.
+Optimal Checklists automatically applies its own binarization/binning procedure.